Narrabundah

-Narrabundah is an established garden suburb, valued for its equal proximity to both Civic and the airport, Lake Burley Griffin, and vibrant local centres such as Manuka and Kingston.
+Narrabundah is an established garden suburb, close to both Civic and the airport, Lake Burley Griffin, and local centres such as Manuka and Kingston.

 Residents particularly value Narrabundah's environment including its open spaces, parks, playgrounds, bushland landscapes, as well as its strong sense of community and diversity.

 The suburb's streetscapes are characterised by mature deciduous and native street trees, charming established gardens and largely single-storey detached homes.

-Street trees in Narrabundah offer colourful spring blossoms and spectacular Autumn foliage in many streets.
-Finniss Crescent, Carnegie Crescent, Sprent and Stuart Streets are planted with fine examples of Pin Oaks, which have rich green foliage in Summer and colour brilliantly in shades of scarlet and crimson in Autumn.
+Street trees in Narrabundah offer colorful spring blossoms and spectacular Autumn foliage in many streets.
+Finniss Crescent, Carnegie Crescent, Sprent and Stuart Streets are planted with fine examples of Pin Oaks, which have rich green foliage in Summer and color brilliantly in shades of scarlet and crimson in Autumn.

 History

-'Narrabundah' is a Ngunnawal word meaning 'bird of prey', celebrated in the sculpture in the park opposite the Narrabundah shops.
+'Narrabundah' is widely believed to be a Ngunnawal word meaning 'bird of prey' or ‘the little hawk’.
+This meaning is referenced in the Narrabundah College logo, as well as in the sculpture in the park opposite the Narrabundah shops.

 The name Narrabundah was taken from the parish of Narrabundah, a part of the cadastral division of Murray.
 This parish existed when the land was administered by New South Wales.

 After the Australian Capital Territory was established on 1 January 1911, all of the land areas were renamed.
 The present suburb Narrabundah was part of the original Parish of Queanbeyan.

 Narrabundah was gazetted as a division name on 20 September 1928.
 Narrabundah was the last of the 'inner south' suburbs to be developed, commencing in 1947, after being delayed by World War II.
 While early Canberra suburbs had mainly been built for public servants relocating from Melbourne, Narrabundah became Canberra's first blue collar suburb, housing mainly workers in construction and printing.

 While its first streets were initially named with numbers, street names in Narrabundah have since been renamed, with Indigenous culture, as well as white explorers and pioneers as the inspiration.